 You pay \$50 for each worldwide emergency room visit outside the United States or its territories.
-You pay \$0 for worldwide emergency ambulance transportation outside the United States or its territories.
+You pay \$0 for worldwide emergency ambulance transportation outside the

-- What you must pay when you get these services - Transportation back to the United States from another country is not covered. - Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered. - Services provided by a dentist are not covered.
+- Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered. - Services provided by a dentist are not covered.